France commemorates its 'forgotten' African veterans

 The issue is likely to come up at Thursday's commemoration ceremony, where President Macron will be watched closely.

-He will be expected to match the rousing speech of ex-leader Jacques Chirac, who on 15 August 2004 invited sixteen African heads of state, to pay tribute to the "immense sacrifice" of these "forces of freedom."
+He is expected to match the rousing speech of ex-leader Jacques Chirac, who on 15 August 2004 invited sixteen African heads of state, to pay tribute to the "immense sacrifice" of these "forces of freedom."

 This time round, there will be only two African leaders at the commemoration to honour France's "B Army", made up mainly of African garrisons in countries still under French colonial rule.